Dilation and Evacuation (D&E): Second Trimester Pregnancy Termination

 Dilation and Evacuation Procedure

-• Pre-procedure: Before the D&E, a thorough medical evaluation and counseling session occurs.
+• Pre-procedure: Before the D&E, a thorough medical evaluation and counselling session occurs.
 The healthcare provider explains the procedure, addresses concerns, and obtains informed consent from the patient.

 • Cervical Preparation: The cervix is gradually dilated using specialized instruments or medications such as misoprostol.
 Dilating the cervix is crucial for safe uterine access during the procedure.